-With the start of World War I, many Tirailleurs Senegalais soldiers were brought to the front in France and served in several important battles, like Vimy Ridge and Somme.
+With the start of World War I, many Tirailleurs Sénégalais soldiers were brought to the front in France and served in several important battles, like Vimy Ridge and Somme.
 They were also for a time amalgamated with black American soldiers in the trenches.
 French West African troops serving in World War I comprised about 170,891 men, and approximately 30,000 of them were killed.
-In Senegal alone more than 1/3 of all males of military age were mobilized.
+In Senegal, alone more than one third of all males of military age were mobilized.

 Following World War I, the Conscription Law of 1919 in French West Africa called for universal male conscription in peacetime as well as wartime.
-Hundreds of thousands served in the Tirailleurs Senegalais in colonial wars in this time period and in reserves and labor brigades.
+Hundreds of thousands served in the Tirailleurs Sénégalais in colonial wars, in reserves, and in labor brigades.

-During World War II France once again used the Tirailleurs Senegalais troops, this time in even greater numbers.
-In 1940, African troops comprised roughly 9% of the French army.
+During World War II, France once again used the Tirailleurs Sénégalais troops, this time in even greater numbers.
+In 1940, African troops comprised roughly nine percent of the army.
 The French recruited more than 200,000 black Africans during the war.
 Approximately 25,000 were killed in battle.
-Many were also interned in German labor camps and thousands of black African Prisoners of War (POWs) were murdered by the Wehrmacht in 1940.
+Many were also interned in German labor camps, and thousands of black African Prisoners of War (POWs) were murdered by the Wehrmacht in 1940.
 In contrast to World War I, African troops were integrated into French military units.
-But when victory was close for the Free French forces de Gaulle ordered a “whitening” of the troops and replaced 20,000 Africans at the front with white Frenchmen.
+But when victory was close for the Free French forces, Charles de Gaulle ordered a “whitening” of the troops and replaced 20,000 Africans at the front with white Frenchmen.